Have you ever wondered how burr coffee grinder work and why you should have one?

 Using a burr grinder certainly has its advantages.

-Stale, pre ground coffee will be traded in favor of a freshly ground cup made to your own specifications.
+Go from stale, pre ground coffee a freshly ground cup made to your own specifications.
 The grinders come in a variety of features and price points, so cost will not play a role here.

-Despite all a burr grinder can bring, disadvantages do exist.
+Despite all burr grinders advantages, disadvantages do exist.

 For one, beans can be higher in price than pre ground coffee.
-If you choose to purchase a hand operated burr grinder, you will be sacrificing the convenience of an electric model.
+If you choose to purchase a hand operated burr grinder, you may sacrifice the convenience of an electric model.

 The cleaning process for a burr grinder is not difficult but does require more steps than a regular coffee machine to maintain.

-According to KnowYourGrinder, some owners report going a few years before they have to clean their grinder.
+We heard of some grinder owners reporting going a few years before they have to clean their grinder.

-It is certainly recommended that you do this more often to protect the great flavor of your beans, and to ensure a sanitary experience.
+We recommend to clean more often to protect the great flavor of your beans, and to ensure a sanitary experience.
+Often times a simple grinder brush will do the job.
 Know what to expect as you select your preferred grinder.